Koromix/tytools/README.md

 (/dev/ttyACM*) or through the HID serial emulation (SEREMU) in other USB modes. tycmd uses the correct mode automatically.

-You can use the `--reconnect` option to detect I/O errors (such as a reset, or after ab rerief unplugging) and reconnect immediately.
+You can use the `--reconnect` option to detect I/O errors (such as a reset, or after a brief unplugging) and reconnect immediately.
 Other errors will exit the program.

 The `--raw` option will disable line-buffering/editing and immediately send everything you type in